BibliothecaDAO/master-scroll/docs/game/food.md

 Once you harvest either $WHEAT/$FISH from your Farms/Fish Traps, you have the option to trade any excess on the AMM for $LORDS.

 In turn, this provides the opportunity for other Lords to purchase them instead of having to build Farms/Traps and harvesting themselves.
-A Lord with low Rivers/Harbors with a penchance for raiding, or simply being time poor can benefit from this, while providing a $LORDS stream to productive farmers.
+A Lord with low Rivers/Harbors with a penchant for raiding, or simply being time poor can benefit from this, while providing a $LORDS stream to productive farmers.

-Wheat and Fish will be traded separately, and utility related to net consuptions, will add an interesting economic factor to the game.
+Wheat and Fish will be traded separately, and utility related to net consumptions, will add an interesting economic factor to the game.

 ## Factors to consider